tekkaonigiri/tekkaonigiri/README.md

 # 💫 About Me:
 Hello!
-I'm Nicole, an incoming college freshman, interested in UI/UX design and the mathematical aspects of Computer Science and AI.<br><br>I work primarily in frontend development, creating iOS apps and designing web apps.
+I'm Nicole, an incoming college freshman studying Computer Science and Engineering, interested in UI/UX design and the mathematical aspects of Computer Science and AI.<br><br>I work primarily in frontend development, creating iOS apps and designing web apps.
 However, I would love to expand my knowledge in computer hardware and networks.

 # 💻 Tech Stack: